Genetic Testing For Alzheimer's

 The three versions of the ApoE gene are:

-ApoE 3 – Version 3 is the most common version, it removes plaques from the brain reasonably well.
+ApoE 3 – Version 3 is the standard, it removes plaques from the brain reasonably well.
 Individuals who have version 3 do not have an increased or decreased risk of developing Alzheimer’s.

 ApoE 2 – Version 2 is more effective at removing plaques from the brain.
 Individuals who have version 2 have a reduced risk of developing Alzheimer’s.